Concordium/concordium.github.io/source/mainnet/net/web3-id/index.rst

 Concordium runs an instance of the verifier for `Mainnet <https://web3id-verifier.mainnet.concordium.software/v0/verify>`_ or `Testnet <https://web3id-verifier.testnet.concordium.com/v0/verify>`__.
 Using Concordium hosted services means that the verifier places trust in Concordium, but simplifies the implementation of the verifier.
 You still have to provide a user interface or front end (usually a dApp) that calls the Concordium hosted verifier.
 Otherwise, if you want to run the verification service yourself, Concordium simplifies the checking of the cryptographic part by providing a `verifier service <https://github.com/Concordium/concordium-web3id/tree/main/services/web3id-verifier>`_.
 To read more about the verification service, see :ref:`Tool to verify credentials<verifier-tool>`.

-An example verifier dApp can be found (link), and an example back end can be found (link).
+An example verifier dApp is the `Concordia social media verifier on Testnet <https://concordia.testnet.concordium.com/>`_, and an example back end can be found in `the Web3 ID repository <https://github.com/Concordium/concordium-web3id/tree/main/examples/some-verifier>`.

 .. toctree::
    :hidden: